 Insurance coverage and billing policies can sometimes be perplexing.
-We hope to clear up some of the confusion around your medical payment with these commonly asked health insurance questions:
+We hope to clear up some of the confusion around your medical payment by answering some of these commonly asked health insurance questions.

 DO I NEED TO LET MY INSURANCE COMPANY KNOW THAT I AM IN THE HOSPITAL?

 Many insurers, including HMOs and PPOs, require you or a family member call them within 24 hours of being admitted to a hospital or receiving emergency care.
 You insurer may not pay for your hospital care if you do not call as required, so we do suggest notifying them.